 The Australian Government and the states and territories all have their own legislation and communicable disease lists — many conditions are on all lists, but some are only notifiable in 1 or 2 areas.

 Examples of notifiable diseases include:

-- diseases caused by bacteria such as legionellosis
+- infections caused by bacteria such as legionella

-- diseases caused by viruses such as influenza and AIDS (acquired immune deficiency syndrome)
+- diseases or conditions caused by viruses such as influenza, COVID-19 and HIV (Human Immunodeficiency Virus)

 - infections spread by contact, such as hepatitis

 - infections spread through the gastrointestinal route, such as listeriosis